Graduate student John Herrmann surveying Burd Run in Shippensburg, Pennsylvania.

 I have primary interests in water resources management, hydrology, geomorphology, and stream and wetland restoration.
 My current research projects reflect these interests.

 During 2006 I worked with Jinnieth Woodward (M.S.
 Geoenvironmental Studies 2006) to assess the water quality benefits of a small restored wetland in Shippensburg, PA.
 With 2 years of monitoring data we found that the wetland removes over 60% of the nitrate that enters the wetland from a limestone spring.
 Reducing the loads of this key nutrient will help to improve water quality downstream in Burd Run and contributes to the efforts to clean up the Chesapeake Bay.
-Results will be presented at the 2007 AAG conference and are under review for publication in the Journal of the American Water Resources Association.

 In 2003 I worked with three Geoenvironmental Studies students to study the potential for wetland restoration to decrease nutrient concentrations in the Conestoga River watershed, near Lancaster, Pennsylvania.
 This collaborative effort with the national non-profit group Environmental Defense represents an extension of my earlier research on the ability of wetlands to improve water quality in agricultural areas.
 (See: Woltemade, C. J. 2000."Ability of restored wetlands to reduce nitrogen and phosphorus concentrations in agricultural drainage water."
 Journal of Soil and Water Conservation, 55(3): 303-309.)